-Ideally, you want to use ⅓ cup of ground coffee for every 5 cups of coffee you’re brewing.
+Ideally, you should use a third of a cup of ground coffee for every five cups of coffee.

 Do You Need To Fill The Entire Urn To Use It?

-But, every urn has a minimum amount it can brew, which is usually around ¼ of its size.
+You don’t need to make a huge batch of coffee every time you want a cup, but, every urn has a minimum amount it can brew, which is usually around a quarter of its size.

 How Do You Clean The Urn Body?

 This depends on the model so you should consult the manual, but most urns can be cleaned with a little bit of soap and hot water.
 Use a sponge to clean the interior.
 If there’s an odor, you can use a hot water and vinegar mixture.